yanjustino/SplitIt/README.md

+# SplitIT
+SplitIT is a C# implementation of [VigilTech code chalenge](https://github.com/VigilTech/backend-challenge).
+The following section explain details about this challenge.

 # backend-challenge

 After reading the Linux kernel coding style, you discover the magic of having lines of code with a maximum of 80 characters each.